ioccc-src/winner/2011/fredriksson/README.md

 * Algorithmically, it incorporates the following
 	- (inverse) Burrows-Wheeler transform (used also e.g. in bzip2)
-	- data compression (really expansion :-), run-lenght-encoding, unary coding (this is why it is expansion rather than compression)
+	- data compression (really expansion :-), run-length-encoding, unary coding (this is why it is expansion rather than compression)
 	- approximate string matching
 	- dynamic programming to compute the edit distance